Aliases for CAMK2B Gene

 The product of this gene belongs to the serine/threonine protein kinase family and to the Ca(2+)/calmodulin-dependent protein kinase subfamily.
 Calcium signaling is crucial for several aspects of plasticity at glutamatergic synapses.
 In mammalian cells, the enzyme is composed of four different chains: alpha, beta, gamma, and delta.
 The product of this gene is a beta chain.
 It is possible that distinct isoforms of this chain have different cellular localizations and interact differently with calmodulin.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, May 2014]

 GeneCards Summary for CAMK2B Gene

-CAMK2B (Calcium/Calmodulin-Dependent Protein Kinase II Beta) is a Protein Coding gene.
-Diseases associated with CAMK2B include phencyclidine abuse.
-Among its related pathways are Immune System and Signaling by GPCR.
+CAMK2B (Calcium/Calmodulin Dependent Protein Kinase II Beta) is a Protein Coding gene.
+Diseases associated with CAMK2B include Phencyclidine Abuse.
+Among its related pathways are Axon guidance and Trafficking of AMPA receptors.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is PSKH2.
+An important paralog of this gene is CAMK2D.

 UniProtKB/Swiss-Prot for CAMK2B Gene